-FY 2019 PERFORMANCE GOAL BOARD ACTIVITIES PG 3-A: The Board will hold a workshop on advances in repository science and operations from international underground research laboratory collaborations.
-During April 24-25, 2019, the Board held a workshop in Burlingame, California, on advances in repository science and operations from international underground research laboratory collaborations: April 24-25, 2019, Workshop.
-The Board began drafting a report and a letter to Congress and the Secretary of Energy that will include the Board's findings and recommendations.
-The report is expected to be completed in FY 2020.
+FY 2020 PERFORMANCE GOAL BOARD ACTIVITIES PG 3-A : The Board will issue a report to Congress and the Secretary on advances in repository science and operations from international underground research laboratory collaborations.
+Following the Board workshop on advances in repository science and operations from international underground research laboratory collaborations in April 2019 (April 24-25, 2019, Workshop), the Board published a report for Congress and the Secretary of Energy titled "Filling The Gaps: The Critical Role Of Underground Research Laboratories in the U.S. Department of Energy Geologic Disposal Research and Development Program".
+The report was published in January 2020.
 PG 3-B: The Board will continue to monitor activities in other countries related to programs for the management and disposal of SNF and HLW and update the information on its website, as appropriate.
-The Board invited several presenters from other countries to participate in its April 24-25, 2019, workshop on advances in repository science and operations from international underground research laboratory collaborations.
-The presentations given at the workshop are posted on the Board's website: April 24-25, 2019, Workshop.
-In May 2019, the Chair and a member of the staff attended a meeting of the Advisory Bodies to Government, where the Board and advisory bodies from other countries shared new information and lessons learned on the topics of nuclear waste management and disposal.
+The Board was planning to host a meeting of the Advisory Bodies to Government (ABG) in 2020 in the United States, but this has been postponed due to the COVID-19 pandemic.
+The ABG is a group of advisory bodies, like the Board, from other countries, that meet each year to share new information and lessons learned on the topics of nuclear waste management and disposal.
+The Board has continued to maintain contact with relevant organizations in other countries to remain appraised of progress in the development of their waste management and disposal programs.

-BOARD PERFORMANCE IN FY 2019 - MANAGEMENT GOALS.
-To enhance the effectiveness and efficiency of Board activities supporting its Strategic Objectives and PGs, the Board identified the MGs in the table below for FYs 2018 through 2019.
-The MGs were included in the Board's Budget Request Submittal for FY 2019.
+BOARD PERFORMANCE IN FY 2020 - MANAGEMENT GOALS.
+To enhance the effectiveness and efficiency of Board activities supporting its Strategic Objectives and PGs, the Board identified the MGs in the table below for FYs 2020 through 2021.
+The MGs were included in the Board's Budget Request Submittal for FY 2020.
 The associated activities undertaken to accomplish the MGs are opposite their respective MGs in the table.